paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### double EpochTimeAt(DateTime when);

-Convert local time to UTC if necessary then translate to epoch time.
+Convert local time to UTC then translate to epoch time.
 Unlike Unix Epoch time, this result accounts for leap seconds.

 ##### DateTime FromEpochTime(double epochTime);